Gaia is a touring artwork by UK artist Luke Jerram.

 The artwork is 1.8 million times smaller than the real Earth with each centimetre of the internally lit sculpture describing 18km of the Earth’s surface.
 By standing 211m away from the artwork, the public will be able to see the Earth as it appears from the moon.

 Over its lifetime, Gaia will be presented in a number of different ways both indoors and outdoors.
-Whether it is presented in a museum, science centre or parkland, the experience and interpretation of the artwork will change.
+Depending on which country the artwork is presented in, and whether it is presented in a museum, science centre or parkland, the experience and interpretation of the artwork may alter.

-Unlike the moon, which we have been gazing at for millennia, the first time humankind got to see the Earth in its entirety as a blue marble floating in space was in 1972 with NASA’s Apollo 17 mission.
+Unlike the moon, which we have been gazing at for millennia, the first time humankind got to see the Earth as a blue marble floating in space was in 1968 with NASA’s Apollo 8 mission.
 At this moment, our perception and understanding of our planet changed forever.
 Hanging in the black emptiness of space the Earth seems isolated, a precious and fragile island of life.
 From a distance, the Earth is just a pale blue dot.

 Gaia as a venue for events.

 Gaia also acts as a venue, with local hosts creating their own programme of events to take place beneath the artwork.
-These might include: space or environmentally themed science events; music or performance arts events etc.
+So far venues have held, orchestral and choral performances, Space lectures by astronauts, environmental discussions with scientists, yoga, poetry readings, religious ceremonies, Extinction Rebellion protests.

 Luke Jerram’s multidisciplinary practice involves the creation of sculptures, installations and live arts projects.
 Living in the UK but working internationally for 20 years, Jerram has created a number of extraordinary art projects which have excited and inspired people around the globe.
 Find out more via his main website.